sunnysidedenver/regis_msds_practicum1/README.md

 # VISUALIZING THE DATA

 The data have been organized such that trends in crime can be visualized at the neighborhood level year over year.
 You can see which neighborhoods have the most and least amount of crime.
-Additionally tables have been written that the show the different crime types for select neighborhoods and their corresponding counts.
+Additionally tables were created that show the different crime types for select neighborhoods and their corresponding counts.
 The plots were created with the matplotlib.pyplot and seaborn libraries.
 The tables were created using the pandas library.

 # MODELING THE DATA